LemonClear/streamtool2/README.md

 Readme:
 1. Under Apache-V2 lisence
 2. C code call CPP code use lib/midlayer/ patten
-3. If have dynamic so lib, should use "make install" after "make" 4.
+3. If have dynamic so lib, should use "make install" after "make", unistall use "make unistall" 4.